hungngocphat01/KDEintosh/README.md

 - Big Sur Inline Battery.

 ## Instructions
 1. Install the original WhiteSur theme as described in the [original repository](https://github.com/vinceliuice/WhiteSur-kde).
 You have to install WhiteSur-dark-gtk manually in the given link above.
+Apply the `WhiteSur-dark` Plasma global theme, then head to Application Style/Configure GTK Application Style... and do the same thing to the GTK theme.
 2. Go to `~/.local/share/aurorae/themes/` and delete the `WhiteSur-dark` folder.
 Extract the given zip in this repo to the same location.
-I edited this theme so that some transparent components' background (notifications, pop-up windows, ...) looks more comfortably.
+I edited this theme to become a little bit darker so that some transparent components' background (notifications, pop-up windows, ...) looks more comfortably.
 3. Download and apply SierraBreezeEnhanced (window decoration).
 Please refer to the `WindowDeco.png` file for SierraBreezeEnhanced's configuration.
 This one looks and suits better in terms of color than the one provided in WhiteSur (but it feels more like Catalina).<br>
 Installation in Arch Linux can be done via yay:
     ```bash